nkzw-tech/fbtee/README.md

 ## ESLint Plugin

-You can install the optional eslint plugin to catch common mistakes and enforce best practices when using **fbtee**:
+You can install the optional ESLint plugin to catch common mistakes and enforce best practices when using **fbtee**:

 ```bash
 npm install -D @nkzw/eslint-plugin-fbtee